-Indian polity is an important subject not only for UPSC Exam but also it is relevant for day to day knowledge .
-This subject deals with various topics relating to fundamental rights , duties and responsibilities as a citizen of India etc. So I recommend all of you to study this subject as an Indian citizen rather than an IAS aspirant.
-Indian polity is quiet different from other subjects, so that the strategy als differs.
+Are you searching for an idea about how to Study Indian Polity for IAS Exam?
+Then you are at the right place.
+Indian polity is an important subject not only for IAS Exam but also it is relevant for day to day knowledge.
+Indian Polity deals with various topics relating to fundamental rights, duties, and responsibilities as a citizen of India, etc. So I recommend all of you to study Indian Polity as an Indian citizen rather than an IAS aspirant.
+Indian polity is quite different from other subjects so that the strategy also differs.

-For studying approach ,I recommend you a BPR step to follow.
+For studying approach,I recommend a BPR step to follow.

 There is no question arising the base book for polity, it is none other than M. Laxmikanth